 If the Complainant, the Respondent, and the Title IX Coordinator all agree that an informal resolution should be pursued, the Title IX Coordinator (or her/his designee) shall attempt to facilitate a resolution of the conflict that is agreeable to all parties.
 Under the informal process the Title IX Coordinator shall be required only to conduct such fact-finding as is useful to resolve the conflict and as is necessary to protect the interests of the parties, the University and the community.
 The official to whom the request is directed must determine whether informal resolution is appropriate considering the severity of the alleged harassment and the potential risk of a hostile environment for others in the community.
-Typically, an informal investigation will be completed within twenty (20) days of receipt of the Complaint.
 If it becomes necessary to extend the process, both parties will be notified of a revised expected resolution timeframe.